biddster/etuovi/README.md

 **Why Etuovi?**

 I needed to scan some webapps at work using the usual suspects (nmap, ssllabs, securityheaders) and I figured a cmd line thingy to tie all those together would be pretty quick to write.
-And it was.
+Hope it's useful to you too.

 **Why is it called Etuovi?**